123n-nadine/Tawazun-An-AI-Nutrition-Assistant/README.md

 # Tawazun-An-AI-Nutrition-Assistant
-AI Nutrition Assistant is a web platform that analyzes users’ meals logged in Arabic or English, calculates calories and macronutrients, and evaluates diet quality using nutrition formulas and machine learning.
-It provides personalized recommendations, explanations, and visual dashboards to help users improve eating habits and reach health goals.
+The system suggests what the user should eat based on their personal profile, such as weight, height, activity level, and goal (losing weight, maintaining, or building muscle).
+It calculates their daily calorie needs using nutrition formulas like BMR and TDEE, then recommends suitable meals and macronutrient targets to help them reach their goal.